 Fast, systematic qualification is what separates teams that crush quota from teams that don’t.
 A solid process makes sure you spend time on the right leads — not the wrong ones.
 Here’s how to build a qualification system that moves prospects through your pipeline efficiently.

 Know where each lead came from.
 It tells you which channels are worth doubling down on.
-To track this right, you need:
+To track this right, you need to:

-- Setting up UTM parameters in all marketing links
+- Set up UTM parameters in all marketing links.

-- Adding hidden form fields that capture referral sources
+- Add hidden form fields that capture referral sources.

-- Ensuring CRM integration automatically logs the original touchpoint
+- Ensure CRM integration automatically logs the original touchpoint.

-Revenue teams using monday CRM benefit from automatic lead source tracking in dedicated columns.
+Revenue teams using platforms like monday CRM benefit from automatic lead source tracking in dedicated columns.
 This maintains complete visibility into which campaigns, content pieces, or channels generated each prospect without manual data entry.

-monday CRM’s AI Blocks automate data extraction from various sources.
+AI Blocks within intelligent platforms like monday CRM automate data extraction from various sources.
 The platform pulls information from LinkedIn profiles, company websites, and third-party databases to build complete lead records without manual research time.

 Lead scoring tells you which leads to call first — based on fit and behavior.
 Fit criteria include company size, industry, role, and geographic location.
 Engagement signals track email opens, website visits, content downloads, and social interactions.